 Problem-Based Teaching can be difficult to get the hang of, so these tips and tricks are sure to help!
 We have found consistently, that every teacher can use problem-based teaching with the right tools and training.
 Soon we will be adding video footage to many of the tips below.
-If you continue to struggle, please add your concerns to our discussion board, and email or phone us for expert advice.
+If you continue to struggle, please email or phone us for expert advice.

 - Preparing for the lesson: questions that everyone should answer before starting a lesson